No rock to hide under…

 4. How can I help?

-You can help by joining us for the town halls.
-Ask questions.
-Come to the Congregational meeting in March 2024, where congregants will vote to approve the recommendation to the Presbytery to have Dr. Hood and Rev. Rapier be co-pastors.
+Come to the Special Congregational Meeting, where congregants will vote to approve the recommendation to the Presbytery to have Dr. Hood and Rev. Rapier be co-pastors.
 And, most importantly, support our pastors as we make this transition.
 You can do this by keeping our pastors and our congregation in your prayers and offering them your personal encouragement in the coming months.

-5. Who can answer any questions I have?
+5. Who can answer the questions I have?

 Besides the opportunities offered by the town halls, you can also address questions by writing, calling, or speaking to our Business Administrator, Nancy Fine, and she will forward them to the Co-Pastoring Committee consisting of Mary Martinéz, Megan Buck, and Anne Gaudree -- and they will get back to you.